top of page

 How about this one from February 2018 in which Keith Skinner says that James Johnston is going to be 'digitising and preparing transcripts with an aim to putting up on both Forums':

 It's not me imagining it, is it?
-He really did say on the Forum on 11th February 2018 that James Johnston was enaged in digitising and preparing transcripts, including a transcript of a meeting with Colin Rhodes, with an aim of putting them up on the Forums.
+He really did say on the Forum on 11th February 2018 that James Johnston was engaged in digitising and preparing transcripts, including a transcript of a meeting with Colin Rhodes, with an aim of putting them up on the Forums.
 And this post was made via James Johnston, so James was well aware of what he was said to be literally in the process of doing.

 This was all nearly six years ago.
 The entire Second World War was fought in a shorter timescale than it's taken for James Johnston to digitise tapes and prepare a single transcript for upload to one of the Forums.
 How is it even possible that nothing has happened?
 Keith has certainly never explained it.
 All we've had is silence while Skinner has continued to correspond happily with diary defenders like Mitchell and Hartley and provide them with secret material.
 What's going on?